tjluoma/mnt-itunes-drive/README.md

 Yes?
 Well, then this is for you.

-### Files Included
+### How?

+A Keyboard Maestro macro ([mnt-itunes-drive.kmmacros]) runs whenever iTunes launches or activates:

 ![Screenshot of Keyboard Maestro macro](mnt-itunes-drive.jpg)

-[mnt-itunes-drive.kmmacros] — Keyboard Maestro macro which launches script whenever iTunes launches or activates

-[mnt-itunes-drive.sh] - the shell script which does the heavy lifting
+that macro calls a shell script ([mnt-itunes-drive.sh]) which does the heavy lifting.

 ## Things You __Must__ Do Before This Will Work For You